DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 “Name?”
 Lina asked.

 Milo shook his head.
-“Masking is good—hardware token was proxied.
+“Masking is good - hardware token was proxied.
 But the workstation name resolves to a fleet asset: `CITY‑OPS‑DM‑17`.”

 They went quiet together.